-- (A) Junk: As defined by this Code, junk shall at all times be stored in an enclosed building thereby securing it from the view of the public and adjacent property owners. - (1) This subsection is not intended to regulate or place limitations on any properly zoned junk yard, salvage dealer, or other junk, waste disposal or storage activity for which a valid license from the State of Wisconsin or other necessary municipal issuing authority is required and proper permits have been issued and all such licenses and permits are in full force and effect and the operation is in full compliance therewith. - (2) This subsection is not intended to regulate or place limitations on the storage of idle, but operable farm equipment on farms greater than 35 contiguous acres or the storage of inoperative or abandoned farm equipment on farms greater than 35 contiguous acres if such inoperative or abandoned farm equipment is screened from view of the public and adjacent property owners by a natural or man-made visual barrier. - (3) This subsection is not intended to regulate or place limitations on the storage of idle but operative snow removal vehicles or equipment or lawn mowing equipment if such idle but operative snow removal vehicles or equipment or lawn mowing equipment are screened from view of the public and adjacent property owners by a natural or manmade visual barrier. - (4) This subsection is not intended to regulate or place limitations on the orderly storage of firewood for fuel or personal use. - (5) This subsection is not intended to regulate the temporary storage of construction materials which are for use on the site for the project authorized by an active zoning permit and which are stacked, stored and secured on the site in an orderly method. - (B) No undesirable structures: No building or structure shall be erected, structurally altered or relocated in a manner which shall be of such character as to adversely affect the nearby properties or general desirability of the neighborhood. - (1) If a question arises about a building or structure, the issue shall be submitted by the Town Building Inspector to the Town Plan Commission for its review. - (2) A determination by the Town Plan Commission shall be made and stated in writing, including the reason for denying a permit or conditions of approval for a permit, and may be based upon considerations that the design or appearance is of such an unorthodox or abnormal character as to have an adverse effect on the nearby properties or general desirability of the neighborhood.
+- (A) Junk: as defined by this Ordinance, shall at all times be stored in an enclosed building thereby securing it from the view of the public and adjacent property owners. - (1) This subsection is not intended to regulate or place limitations on any properly zoned junk yard, salvage dealer, or other junk, waste disposal or storage activity for which a valid license from the State of Wisconsin or other necessary municipal issuing authority is required and proper permits have been issued and all such licenses and permits are in full force and effect and the operation is in full compliance therewith. - (2) This subsection is not intended to regulate or place limitations on the storage of idle, but operable farm equipment on farms greater than 35 contiguous acres or the storage of inoperative or abandoned farm equipment on farms greater than 35 contiguous acres if such inoperative or abandoned farm equipment is screened from view of the public and adjacent property owners by a natural or man-made visual barrier. - (3) This subsection is not intended to regulate or place limitations on the storage of idle but operative snow removal vehicles or equipment or lawn mowing equipment. - (4) This subsection is not intended to regulate or place limitations on the orderly storage of firewood for fuel or personal use. - (5) This subsection is not intended to regulate the temporary storage of construction materials which are for use on the site for the project authorized by an active zoning permit and which are stacked, stored and secured on the site in an orderly method. - (B) No undesirable structures: No building or structure shall be erected, structurally altered or relocated in a manner which shall be of such character as to adversely affect the nearby properties or general desirability of the neighborhood. - (1) If a question arises about a structure, the issue shall be submitted by the Building Inspector to the Plan Commission for their review. - (2) A determination by the Plan Commission shall be made and stated in writing, including the reason for denying a permit or conditions of approval for a permit, and may be based upon considerations that the design or appearance is of such an unorthodox or abnormal character as to have an adverse effect on the nearby properties or general desirability of the neighborhood.